vogtb/spreadsheet/README.md

 ### Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.

+### Percentage inputs should be parsed to numbers
+Input like `10%` should be parsed and stored as a number.

 ### Scrape jsdocs for functions, put in simple index.html, doc.md files to serve up simple documentation